eliasschepis/Test-Automation-Champion-Pytest-Selenium/README.md

+# Test-Automation-Champion-Pytest-Selenium
+End-to-end UI testing framework using Python, Selenium, and Pytest to automate a complete purchase flow on SauceDemo.
+Built with Page Object Model architecture for scalability and maintainability.

 # 🧪 Test Automation Champion: End-to-End UI Testing with Selenium & Pytest

 This repository contains a fully functional end-to-end (E2E) automated UI test framework developed with **Python**, **Pytest**, and **Selenium WebDriver**, following best practices in **test automation architecture** and **Page Object Model (POM)** design.